jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 c. characters
 d. ranges

-9. If you wanted to use brace expansion and create a series of nine files named: team1, team2, team3, etc etc all at once--what command would you use?
+9. If you wanted to use brace expansion and create a series of nine files named: file1, file2, file3, etc etc all at once--what command would you use?
+Type the full command using touch .
-a. create file{1..9}
-b. file{1..9}
-c. touch file[1..9]
-d. touch file{1..9}

-10. If you wanted to assign the value of /etc/alternatives/java to a shell variable named JAVA_HOME--what would be the proper syntax?
+10. If you wanted to assign the value of `/etc/alternatives/java` to a shell variable named JAVA_HOME--what would be the proper syntax?
-a.
-JAVA_HOME = /etc/alternatives/java
+a. `JAVA_HOME = /etc/alternatives/java`
-b. /etc/alternatives/java = JAVA_HOME
+b. `/etc/alternatives/java = JAVA_HOME`
-c.
-JAVA_HOME=/etc/alternatives/java
+c. `JAVA_HOME=/etc/alternatives/java`
-d. $JAVA_HOME=/etc/alternatives/java
+d. `$JAVA_HOME=/etc/alternatives/java`

 11. What would be the proper syntax to display the content of a variable named JAVA_HOME in the shell?
 a. echo JAVA_HOME